 Freshman Orientation is a two-day on-campus program required of all new students.
 Once you have confirmed your enrollment, you will receive information from your college about your New Student Checklist and registering for Orientation.
-The New Student Checklist for incoming freshmen in the Class of 2021 who have paid their enrollment confirmation fee is now available.
+The New Student Checklist (available April 4) for incoming freshmen in the Class of 2022 who have paid their enrollment confirmation fee is now available.

 By participating in orientation, you will:

 - Understand the academic and community expectations of a University of Minnesota student.

 - Feel more prepared to transition into the University.

 - Become acquainted with the resources available to University of Minnesota students.

 - Meet with an academic advisor and register for fall courses.

 - Have a better understanding of the University of Minnesota student experience.

 Orientation Leaders guide new students throughout the experience.

 After you confirm your enrollment, you will be able to access your New Student Checklist beginning on April 4, 2018.
 Here is an example of some of the items you will find on your personalized checklist: